 This fortress-palace was built in the early 11th century, and its purpose was mainly for the military due to its great location – close to the port of Malaga.

 Nowadays, not only can you learn about the history and Moorish influence of this palace, but also you can walk through the beautiful gardens decorated with jasmines and fountains, patios, and other parts of the building that will remind you of the famous Alhambra in Granada.

 One of the best things to do in La Alcázaba is walk on the walls and contemplate the amazing panoramic views – one of the best views in the city.

 Another reason to visit this palace is that it’s one of the best-preserved Alcázaba in Spain.

 Opening Hours: 9 am to 8 pm from April to October and from 9 am to 6 pm from November to March; Admission: 3,50€ or 5,50€ if you’d also like to visit Gibralfaro Castle which is next to La Alcázaba.
 However, you can visit it for free on Sundays after 2 pm.

 by Cristina at My Little World of Travelling

-The spellbinding architectural wonder that is the Alhambra is one of the most famous landmarks in Spain and is a must-visit attraction of Southern Spain.
+The spellbinding architectural wonder that is the Alhambra is one of the most famous landmarks in Spain and is a must-visit attraction in Southern Spain.
 It was so-called because of its reddish walls which mean ‘Red Castle] in Arabic.

-Built-in the mid-14th century as a hilltop palace for the Moorish royals, the Alhambra complex consists of fascinating architectural buildings that attract millions of tourists from around the world every year.
+Built in the mid-14th century as a hilltop palace for the Moorish royals, the Alhambra complex consists of fascinating architectural buildings that attract millions of tourists from around the world every year.

 With more than 12 centuries of history, the palace consists of different architectural influences which makes Alhambra one of the most unique palaces of the World.